 The Law School Admission Test, or LSAT, is an extremely difficult test.
 It scores between 120 and 180.
 If you’re looking to get into a top school, you should be aiming for over 160, but the average score tends to be around 150.

 Just like the SAT or ACT, the best way to prep for the LSAT is to practice and create a study schedule.
-You’ll want to time yourself and become adept at test taking strategies.
+You’ll want to time yourself and become adept at test-taking strategies.
 You should be aiming to study at the very least 4 hours a week at least for about four months.

 5. Apply For Law School

-You’ve no doubt given thought to which law schools you’d be interested in attending and should have discussed this with your prelaw adviser in college.
+You’ve no doubt given thought to which law schools you’d be interested in attending and should have discussed this with your prelaw advisor in college.
 Now it’s time to create your LSAC.org account.
 This will keep all your records, scores, transcripts, and more for an easier application process.
 The account will also track important deadlines for you and it’s important to take note of your LSAC account number.

 Just like you did for undergraduate school, attend open houses, visit the schools, and do your thorough research.
 Once you’re sure which law schools you wish to attend, use LSAC.org to apply.
-Almost all ABA approved law schools use LSAC.
+Almost all ABA-approved law schools use LSAC.

 6. Attend Law School

 You can also choose to take more niche courses if you wish to specialize in a certain aspect of law.
 This could be something like tax law or employment law.
-You may also want to apply for part time jobs at law firms or parts of law you’re interested in during this time.
-Usually, first year students can be accepted for these positions.
+You may also want to apply for part-time jobs at law firms or parts of law you’re interested in during this time.
+Usually, first-year students can be accepted for these positions.

 7. Take the Bar Exam

 When you pass the bar exam, you’re only allowed to practice law in that particular state.
-If you wish to practice in a neighboring or other state, you will be required to take the bar exam there as well.
+If you wish to practice in a neighboring or another state, you will be required to take the bar exam there as well.